mwarning/openwrt-examples/README.md

 # Introduction

 This project contains multiple examples to show how to package an application for [OpenWrt](https://openwrt.org).
 The examples were tested with the OpenWrt 21.02.2 release.
+Keep in mind that this is more of a personal collection of notes rather than a documentation.

 Feel free to submit new examples and fix errors! :-)